amandakellycs/amandakellycs/README.md

+##Hi, I'm Amanda Kelly
-- Hi, I'm Amanda Kelly, a Computer Engineering student.
+- Computer Engineering student.
 - I enjoy studying and am passionate about technology.
 - I'm interested in programming and software development.
 - Currently studying data science with a focus on machine learning.